 In accord with post-structuralist theory, then, discourses about HIV are produced through a net of signs, and other forms of knowledge (such as spirit world-based understandings of health and healing) are excluded from this net.
-Discourses, nodal points, and moments in the world of indigenous healing are left in the field of discursivity, where they remain excluded, but also as a resource for later possible articulations.
+Discourses, nodal points, and moments in the world of indigenous healing are left in the field of discursivity, where they remain excluded, but where they can also be extracted from as a resource for later possible articulations.
 In Tanga, the NGO facilitators made remarkable efforts to establish more equality for indigenous knowledge by bringing in semiotic resources from the field of discursivity, where indigenous perspectives on health and healing were circulating, and highlighting the very contingent and constructed nature of the meanings in already privileged signs in the discourse of public health.